 - "Do I have a plan for my story, or do I want to start it just to see where it goes?"

-- Strangled by the Red String: Remember, two old friends who recognize there is more to their relationship than friendship will act differently from a Stalker with a Crush and someone who returns their interest, who will in turn act differently from enemies overcome by mutual lust.
+- Strangled by the Red String: Remember, two old friends who realize they are in love will act differently from a Stalker with a Crush and someone who returns their interest, who will in turn act differently from enemies overcome by mutual lust.
 Before you write for a pairing, figure out their dynamic.

 - Planning: Perhaps the biggest pitfall in fanfics at the moment is lack of planning.
 Many fanfics are conceived from an inspiration for a central plot twist or a really good ending.
 Unfortunately, the audience will never see that twist or that ending because the author never considered how they would get there, and doing so becomes a long, tedious, boring journey for both the reader and the author, resulting in the author losing interest and the fic becoming dead.
 To prevent "plot fatigue" from happening, try one of these things: